Why decant wine?

 Pouring for the Table

 Serve lady guests first, gentlemen next and the host last, regardless of gender.
-If there is a guest of honor at the table pour for them first after pouring a taste for the host.
-Also remember to serve the host before taking off for your next table.
+If there is a guest of honor at the table, pour for them first after pouring a taste for the host.
+Remember to serve the host before taking off for your next table.
 Nothing is more awkward than forgetting to serve the host—as in the one who is probably picking up the check.

-Pour glasses no more than 1/3 full depending on the size and shape of the specific glass.
-Remember that your guests will be swirling the glass as they enjoy the wine and if you overpour they may not be able to accomplish said activity without hosing everyone down around them.
+Pour glasses no more than 1/3 full, depending on the size and shape of the specific glass.
+Remember that your guests will be swirling the glass as they enjoy the wine and if you over pour, they may not be able to accomplish said activity without hosing everyone down around them.
 A good rule of thumb is to pour to the widest part of the glass.
-If in doubt, underpour and make sure your pours are consistent from cover to cover.
+If in doubt, under pour.
+Make sure your pours are consistent from cover to cover.

 The Grip on the Decanter: